Jennifer Lopez has filed for divorce from Ben Affleck

 Lopez filed for dissolution of their two-year marriage in Los Angeles on Tuesday, which coincides with the anniversary of their Riceboro, Georgia-set wedding ceremony in 2022 after they first eloped in Las Vegas a month prior.

-The breakup comes after reports the two had been living separately, Lopez canceled her summer tour to spend time with her family, and they sold their Beverly Hills home.
+The breakup comes after reports the two had been living separately, Lopez canceled her summer tour to spend time with her family, and they put their Beverly Hills home on the market.

 CNN has reached out to representatives for Lopez and Affleck for comment.